kostasthanos/Hand-Detection-and-Finger-Counting/README.md

 Below there are some instructions and information about the most significant parts of this project

 ## Preparing the environment
-First of all we define a smaller window (*test_window*) inside the main frame window which is our ROI (Region of Interest).
-Only inside this sub-frame our tests will be visible.
+First of all smaller window (*test_window*) is being defined inside the main frame window which is the ROI (Region of Interest).
+Only inside this sub-frame the tests will be visible.

 ```python
 # Points (x1,y1) and (x2, y2)